Yoga has a great deal of health benefits.

 Inactivity aggravates disease and pain while gentle exercise strengthens the body and mind and helps to control the development of the disease better.

-To enjoy these health benefits on your joints, find a yoga instructor online or yoga classes in London, for example!
+To enjoy these health benefits on your joints, find a yoga instructor online or yoga class in London, for example!